-As lead auditor of Family Planning Queensland for the year ended 30 June 2021, I declare that, to the best of my knowledge and belief, there have been:
+As lead auditor of Family Planning Queensland for the year ended 30 June 2023, I declare that, to the best of my knowledge and belief, there have been:

-- 1. No contraventions of the auditor independence requirements of section 60-40 of the Australian Charities and Not-for-profit Commission Act 2012 in relation to the audit; and - 2.
+- 1. No contraventions of the auditor independence requirements of the Australian Charities & Not- for-profits Commission 2012 in relation to the audit; and - 2.
 No contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Family Planning Queensland and the entities it controlled during the period.
+This declaration is in respect of Family Planning Queensland and the entities it controlled during the year.